Thiruvalluvar Statue: Maintenance

 To prevent the statue from corrosion due to sea breeze, the statue is chemically treated once in four years.
 The salty deposits in every joint are removed and replaced with new cement mixture.
 Paper pulp is then applied on the whole of the statue.
 As the paper pulp coating dries, it absorbs the salty deposits completely, after which it is removed.

 The statue has been thus treated three times since its unveiling.
 The fourth treatment began on 17 April 2017 and was completed by 15 October 2017.

 Access

 The statue stands 400 m from the coastline of Kanniyakumari on a small island rock.
 Ferry service are available from the mainland.
 The ferry service to Vivekananda Rock Memorial stops for a while at the Valluvar Statue.
 There is also a pedestrian bridge made of fiber glass, connecting it to the mainland.
 This bridge is the first of its kind to be built in India, and was built by Government of Tamil Nadu and opened on 31.12.2024.

+Kanniyakumari Ferry ticket price to visit Thiruvallur Statue starts from Rs 50 for normal entry and Special Entry from Rs 300.
+Book online and enjoy a ferry ride to Vivekananda Rock Memorial and Thiruvalluvar Statue.